SimmonsRitchie/business-days-js/readme.md

 ## Usage

-First inititalize a businessDays object:
+First initialize a businessDays object:

 ```
 import businessDays from "business-days-js";